Top 20 Things to Pack for a Nepal Trip

 7. Should I tip in Nepal?

-Travelers require to tip a nominal amount to signify gratitude for the service providers (porters, trekking/hiking guides, waiters, etc.).
+Travelers are required to tip a nominal amount to signify gratitude for the service providers (porters, trekking/hiking guides, waiters, etc.).

 8. What should I know about Nepal before going there?